plutoniummod/landing/src/pages/docs/custom-games.md

 Throughout this guide you'll see the words "port forwarding" and "UPnP" mentionned.
 To host a server/custom game you need port forwarding which requires manual setup on your router.
 The idea behind [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) is to let your router automatically open and close ports as you open/close services (such as game servers) on your PC, so it's basically an easy automatic port forwarding.
 Keep in mind that UPnP and port forwarding are two different things so **port forwarding will not enable UPnP**, but they have the same goal.
-UPnP is nice to have things work right away without any configuration but it doesn't work with every configuration so if it doesn't work for you, you will have to manually port forward instead.
+UPnP is nice to have things work right away without any configuration but it doesn't work with every network setup so if it doesn't work for you, you will have to manually port forward instead.

 ### What is port forwarding?